 Watertown woman accused of stealing DVDs

-Kirsten M. Rogers, 24, of 254 East Main St. was charged with petit larceny at her residence at 12:09 p.m. on Jan.
+Kirsten M. Rogers, 24, of 254 E. Main St., was charged with petit larceny at her residence at 12:09 p.m.
+Jan.
 3, Jefferson County sheriff's deputies said.
-Ms. Rogers allegedly stole 11 DVD and Blue Ray discs from a Salmon Run Mall store by hiding them on her person.
+Ms. Rogers allegedly stole 11 DVD and Blu-ray discs from a Salmon Run Mall store by hiding them on her person.

 Start the conversation, or Read more at Watertown Daily Times.